bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ### CICD and Repository
 ---
 > This section is a work in progress
+- Description of git workflows for CICD in terms of:
+    - Infrastructure
+    - Data engineering
+    - Analytics engineering
+    - Data science / AIML
+    - BI, Reports and other products

 #### Tools
 - Github
 - Azure Devops
+- Databricks Asset Bundles

 #### Repositories

 - Infrastructure
 - dbt projects (separate for each domain)
+    - potential for enterprise level stitching of lineage
 - Data engineering code (separate for each domain) using Databricks Asset Bundles

 ### Observability